 Recent data shows the election of Donald Trump could have surprising benefits for Australian universities seeking to attract and enrol more foreign students.

-Traffic to Good Education Group’s Good Universities Guide and Studies in Australia websites spiked in the week following Trump’s election.
+Traffic to Good Education Media’s Good Universities Guide and Studies in Australia websites spiked in the week following Trump’s election.
 The sites also saw an increase in traffic from those located in the United States, now sitting at around twice the November average.

 In May 2016, Intead and FPP EDU Media asked 40,000 prospective international students from all over the world about their attitude towards a potential Trump presidency.
 The survey found that 60% of them would be less likely to attend a US college if the controversial businessman ended up in the White House.

 Similarly a post-Brexit survey of 1000 international students, found that 41% of international students are now less inclined to study in Britain because the country feels “less welcoming.”
 Australia featured prominently among the alternatives they listed, along with other countries like New Zealand and Canada.